Anaconda, Montana: Education

-Four schools are part of Anaconda School District 10, including a Head Start program; Lincoln Elementary (grades k-3), Fred Moodry Intermediate School (grades 4–6), and Anaconda Junior-Senior High School (grades 7–12).
-Anaconda High School is known as the Copperheads.
+Four schools are part of Anaconda School District 10, including a Head Start program; Lincoln Elementary (grades K-3), Fred Moodry Intermediate School (grades 4–6), and Anaconda Junior-Senior High School (grades 7–12).
+The mascot of Anaconda Junior-Senior High School is the Copperheads.

 The Hearst Free Library serves the area.

 Infrastructure

+Anaconda is on Montana Highway 1 off of Interstate 90.
+The Highway extends to Drummond and is known as the Pintler Scenic Loop.
+East of town is the Montana Highway 48 junction.

 Bowman Field is a public airport located three miles (5 km) northeast of Anaconda.
+The nearest commercial airport is Bert Mooney Airport in Butte.

+The Community Hospital of Anaconda provides medical care to the town.

 Media

 The Anaconda Leader is the local newspaper.
 It is published twice weekly.

+KGLM-FM is licensed in Anaconda.
+It is owned by Butte Broadcasting Inc.

 Film credits

 Anaconda has been a filming location for a few movies, documentaries and a TV show, including: